An anonymous commenter wrote this comment to my initial SD-WAN post:

 Why is anyone still using WAN circuits?
 Where’s the catch?
 Contrary to some very vocal opinions, traditional WAN circuits still use lower oversubscription ratios and get close to the promised SLA most of the time.
 Some service providers offer business-class Internet services with guaranteed bandwidth and SLA, but these solutions tend to cost approximately as much as more traditional alternatives.
 Reserving bandwidth, providing support and fixing errors in real time costs money.

 Weren’t we doing it a decade ago?
 Glad you asked.
 Of course we did.
-Putting my NIL hat on: most of our customers migrated to hybrid WAN years ago, and I’ve worked with multinationals that run hybrid WAN on a global scale (sometimes coupled with PBR to separate business-critical traffic from the nice-to-have one).
+When I was working for a system integrator we migrated most of our customers to hybrid WAN in early 2000s, and I’ve worked with multinationals that run hybrid WAN on a global scale (sometimes coupled with PBR to separate business-critical traffic from the nice-to-have one).

-Companies that prefer spending money on WAN circuits instead of upgrading their infrastructure and investing in people who actually understand how to run it obviously stayed stuck in the past.
+Companies that prefer spending money on WAN circuits instead of upgrading their infrastructure and investing in people who actually understand how to run it are obviously stuck in the past and a ripe target for an SD-WAN sales pitch.

 What’s the big deal then?
 If a smart group of engineers works on solving a problem for a decade, and then starts from scratch, they’re bound to create a more elegant and more optimized solution.